 Although homeopathic medicines are regulated by the US FDA, they are not subjected to the same testing protocols as allopathic medicines.

 Is There Any Homeopathic Medicine For Normal Delivery?

 If the labor is normal and progressing with no complications, arnica could help to prevent any further maternal health complications and is believed to lessen the pains after birth.
 There is no substantial evidence to prove the efficacy of homeopathic medicines for normal delivery.
 Only a qualified homeopath could give the best advice based on your health condition.

 Frequently Asked Questions

 1. Which is better: homeopathy or ayurveda during pregnancy?

-You may choose ayurveda or homeopathy based on your interest as a complementary therapy with ongoing prenatal care.
+You may choose ayurveda or homeopathy based on your interest as a complementary therapy or alternative medicine with ongoing prenatal care.
 Both complementary medicines are based on different principles and provide entirely different medications.
 Always ask your obstetrician to ensure the safety of complementary medicines and if there are any concerns about using them with prenatal supplements.